NFT-com/indexer/cmd/addition-dispatcher/README.md

-# Action Dispatcher
+# Addition Dispatcher

-The action dispatcher consumes messages from the action queue and launches jobs that can execute a number of different actions:

-* **addition**: add a newly minted NFT to the graph database
+The addition dispatcher consumes messages from the addition queue and launches jobs that can add the information for newly minted NFTs to the graph database.
-* **owner change**: update an NFT owner after a transfer

 ## Command Line Parameters

-The action dispatcher depends on the graph database, the jobs database, at least one NSQ lookup server and the Lambda function name.
+The action dispatcher depends on the graph database to store data and the jobs database to persist job failures.
-These configuration parameters have to be passed with the following command line parameters.
+It also requires a NSQ lookup to consume jobs from the addition queue.
+Finally, the Lambda name provides access to the corresponding parsing worker on AWS Lambda.

 ```
 Usage of action-dispatcher: